 This is also possible for individual resources from the resource edit page.
 See Editing resources.

 This functionality also works alongside the CSV upload plugin which allows you to quickly create a large number of resources by uploading the metadata, batch replace can then be used to add the file itself.
 Commonly a filename (mapped to a filename field) is specified in the CSV Upload in order to make this batch upload easier.
 To specify this mapping untick the "Match filenames with resource IDs" and use the drop down to select the field in the resources that will match the incoming filenames.

 - Ability to specify that only resources in a collection are replaced.
 Useful if you have a larger number of resources and duplicate filenames are likely

 - Ablity to specify minimum and maximum resource IDs to replace.
 Useful when no collection is available.
 These values are ignored if a collection is specified

 - Ability to replace resource files with files located in a folder on the server.
 Intended for system administrators 1

-- From version 9.2, EXIF (embedded metadata) extraction will be set to OFF by default, irrespective of the configured extraction settings.
+- EXIF (embedded metadata) extraction is set to OFF by default, irrespective of the configured extraction settings.
 This is to prevent accidental overwriting of metadata, which can be especially undesirable e.g. after performing a batch replace to add files to resources that have been created by a CSV upload

 1Requires configuration option $batch_replace_local_folder to be set and offline jobs to be configured